 The default installation of Excel has reasonable presets for chart types and colors, but you can change those defaults according to your own preferences.

-Excel is heavily used by all Microsoft Office users and automatically opened workbooks, customizations of menu, recent documents and start screen allow you to save a lot of time.
+Excel is heavily used by all Microsoft Office users and automatically opened workbooks, customizations of the menu, recent documents, and start screen allow you to save a lot of time.

 There are several useful features in Excel that can help to create your charts, which automatically change visual appearance depending on data.

 There are several different charts in Excel that can help you to create a perfect progress illustration.

 For some presentations will be interesting to add a title that contains changeable data, for example, dependent on volume.